-Although the Texas cave diving beetle, Texas troglobitic water slater, and Comal Spring salamander are listed in the permit, the conditions in the Permit are not active in 2017 as none of these species are presently listed as threatened or endangered with this directly acknowledged (Item H: 7-9) in the permit.
+Although the Texas cave diving beetle, Texas troglobitic water slater, and Comal Spring salamander are listed in the permit, the conditions in the Permit are not active in 2018 as none of these species are presently listed as threatened or endangered with this directly acknowledged (Item H: 7-9) in the permit.
 Additionally, Item I of the permit acknowledges that only if the San Marcos gambusia is located or found in the study area, will take provisions apply.
-As this has not occurred in 2017, the San Marcos gambusia is not included in this Item M assessment.
+As this has not occurred in 2018, the San Marcos gambusia is not included in this Item M assessment.
 Finally, being a plant, Texas wild-rice is not allotted incidental take provisions under this federal permit, so it is not germane to the Item M assessment.

-Documentation of baseline habitat conditions: For the six actively covered HCP species (listed above) maps of occupied habitat for the Comal and San Marcos Springs/River systems were prepared in GIS, based on EAA biological monitoring data (BIO-WEST 2002 - 2013a,b; BIO-WEST 2014 - 2018a,b) and other existing sources for the HCP covered species.
+Documentation of baseline habitat conditions: For the six actively covered HCP species (listed above) maps of occupied habitat for the Comal and San Marcos Springs/River systems were prepared in GIS, based on EAA biological monitoring data (BIO-WEST 2002 - 2013a,b; BIO-WEST 2014 - 2019a,b) and other existing sources for the HCP covered species.
+The full system aquatic vegetation mapping performed in 2018 for both systems (BIO-WEST 2019a,b) was used to update all occupied habitat calculations systemwide for the covered species.

 Prior to the original Item M assessment, specific discussions were held with staff from the USFWS Austin Ecological Services (ES) office to establish the appropriate definition and description of "occupied" habitat.
 Based on those initial and subsequent conversations with USFWS ES, "occupied" habitat is presently defined as 1) areas in the Comal and San Marcos systems where the covered species have been physically collected or visually documented, and 2) aquatic vegetation (including Texas wild-rice) types specific to the Fountain Darter that have been routinely sampled over the past decade through biological monitoring with documented occupancy.
-Table 1 summarizes the occupied habitat in meters squared (m2) for each of the covered species pertinent to the Item M assessment with associated figures presented in Appendix
+Table 1 summarizes the occupied habitat in meters squared (m2) for each of the covered species pertinent to the Item M assessment with associated figures presented in Appendix A.

-A. As per the ITP and USFWS Austin ES guidance, the 2017 assessment is representative of conditions at the start of calendar year 2017 including any mitigation / restoration measures that resulted in a change in occupied habitat for any of the covered species.
+As per the ITP and USFWS Austin ES guidance, the 2018 assessment is representative of conditions for calendar year 2018 including any mitigation / restoration measures that resulted in a change in occupied habitat for any of the covered species.